-For instance, rare earths can be used to develop coatings, but the raw materials are rather costly.
-To overcome this issue, a compact lab-scale electric arc furnace can be used to perform the required research and development work with rare earths, without actually spending large amounts of money.
+For instance, rare earth can be used to develop coatings, but the raw materials are rather costly.
+To overcome this issue, a compact lab-scale electric arc furnace can be used to perform the required research and development work with rare-earth, without actually spending large amounts of money.

-Washington Mills has the required infrastructure for testing fusions on varied formulations of rare earths, and all these processes are performed without wasting significant amount of money on a labscale furnace or huge amounts of rare earths.
+Washington Mills has the required infrastructure for testing fusions on varied formulations of rare earth, and all these processes are performed without wasting a significant amount of money on a lab-scale furnace or huge amounts of rare earth.

 This information has been sourced, reviewed and adapted from materials provided by Washington Mills.

 For more information on this source, please visit Washington Mills.